Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Spoken Utterance and Multimodal Dataset

 \subsection{Overview}

 To evaluate the performance of speech unit discovery with co-occurrence cues, we generated a speech dataset corresponding to the multimodal object sensor data.
-We used the Multimodal Object Dataset 165\footnote{\url{http://hp.naka-lab.org/subpages/mod165.html}}~\cite{nakamura2017ensemble}, which is an open dataset that includes vision, haptic, and audio sensory data, as well as multimodal co-occurrence cues.
+We used the Multimodal Object Dataset 165~\cite{nakamura2017ensemble}, which is an open dataset that includes vision, haptic, and audio sensory data, as well as multimodal co-occurrence cues\footnote{Multimodal Object Dataset 165:\\ \url{http://hp.naka-lab.org/subpages/mod165.html}}.
 Here, we used 24 objects from the dataset for experiments.
-See \cite{nakamura2017ensemble} for details regarding the observation process for each modality.
+See {Nakamura et al.'s paper}~\cite{nakamura2017ensemble} for details regarding the observation process for each modality.

 Figure~\ref{fig:obj} shows the image list for objects in the dataset.
 Objects were categorized into one of seven potential categories: stuffed toys, sweets, bottles, balls, spray cans, food cans, or cup noodles.
 Table~\ref{tab:hatsuwa} shows an example of speech sentences, with the Japanese phonemes and the English translation.
-The speech dataset is the content that teaches the characteristics and name of each object for a total of 75 Japanese sentences.
-Each speech item took approximately 2 to 3 seconds per utterance.
+The speech dataset is the content that teaches the characteristics and names of each object for a total of 75 Japanese sentences. {Each speech item had a duration of approximately 2--3 seconds per utterance.}